Cellphonexf/Episodic_EndPoint_fNIRS/README.txt

 ##Episodic Endpoint-Focused Thinking Promotes Strategic Present Orientation: Behavioral and fNIRS Evidence##

 ##Disclaimer: The data provided here are part of an unpublished manuscript currently under review/preparation.
-Redistribution, citation, or use of these materials is not permitted without explicit consent from the corresponding author.
+Redistribution, citation, or use of these materials is not permitted without explicit consent from the corresponding author (xtwang@cuhk.edu.cn).
 Unauthorized use or distribution will be considered a violation of academic integrity and may result in legal consequences.##

 Welcome to the GitHub repository for our research project.
 This repository contains the code and data used in our study.